BroseleyCameraClub/BroseleyCameraClub.github.io/Judging_Tips.md

 2. **Blown highlights** – Another easy one for a judge.
 There are obviously some exceptions to this, i.e. spectral highlights, with the sun reflecting off shiny surfaces or artificial lights at night etc. But otherwise be careful.

-3. **Too tight cropping** – Give the subject room to move into or look into the picture.
+3. **Cropping is too tight** – Give the subject room to move into or look into the picture.
 Alternatively crop really close in so there's no mistake as to what is intended.

 4. **Over-sharpening** – Especially don't try to compensate for poorly focused or soft images.
 If the image is to be a print and is not as sharp as you would like, try printing it smaller (within reason).
 Or save it for the Small Print competition.